Don’t see the answer to your question? Contact us

 - Those who have uncontrolled high blood pressure or had mitral valve disorder.

 - Those on any skin medication like Accutane and/or steroids which thin and make the skin more sensitive.
 Please wait 6 months after getting off any prescription medication for your skin before scheduling your appointment.

-- Those on any AHA’s or any OTC creams for exfoliating, anti-aging, tone correcting and fading – they may discolor your Microbladed eyebrows.
+- Those on any AHA’s or any OTC creams for exfoliating, anti-aging, tone correcting and fading – they must be stopped 14 days prior to your appointment as they may discolor your Microbladed eyebrows.